HMS Duncan (D99): World War II

 With the outbreak of war, Duncan and her sisters Diana, Daring, and Dainty, were transferred to the Mediterranean Fleet, arriving at Alexandria on 30 September.
 All the ships were in poor condition, and, after repair, they conducted contraband control duties.
 In December Duncan, along with her sister Duchess, was assigned to escort the battleship Barham back to the UK, and they departed Gibraltar on 6 December.
 During the morning of 10 December, Barham collided with Duchess off the Mull of Kintyre in heavy fog, sinking the destroyer with the loss of 124 lives.
 Duncan was assigned to the 3rd Destroyer Flotilla of the Home Fleet on 12 December.

-She was damaged in a collision with a merchant vessel on 17 January whilst escorting Convoy ON18, causing a twenty-foot hole in her side but fortunately she did not sink and was taken under tow.
+She was damaged in a collision with a merchant vessel on 17 January whilst escorting Convoy ON18, causing a twenty-foot hole in her side but she did not sink and was taken under tow.
 After temporary repairs at Invergordon, she was towed to Grangemouth for repairs that were not completed until 22 July.
 She carried out post-refit trials and returned to Scapa Flow to rejoin the 3rd Destroyer Flotilla.
 She transferred to the 13th Destroyer Flotilla based at Gibraltar in October, escorting the aircraft carrier Ark Royal, Barham, the heavy cruiser Berwick, and the light cruisers Glasgow and Sheffield from the Firth of Clyde to Gibraltar.
 Joining Force H, she escorted Ark Royal during Operation Coat, the carrier Argus when she flew off Hawker Hurricane fighters to Malta during Operation White and escorted Force F to Malta during Collar during November.
 During the Battle of Cape Spartivento in late November, Duncan was detailed to escort the convoy away from the Italians.